 The programs run over three weekly sessions, so it’s really satisfying to watch how students gain confidence over that time.

-What shocks you in the classroom?
+Is there anything that shocks you in the classroom?

 Nothing really shocks me.
 I’ve noticed that young people are exposed to an ever increasing range of information that they’re trying to navigate as they get older.

 What’s the weirdest question a child has ever asked you?

 What’s the funniest question a child has asked you in the classroom?

 ‘Can you grow more by sleeping for 24 hours?’

 I was in grade six, and it consisted of a black & white video in a school classroom with my mother sitting next to me.
 I have three older sisters so I certainly gleaned information from them along the way.

 Do you remember what going through puberty was like for you?

 Puberty was awkward at times, just adjusting to physical body changes and becoming more self conscious.
 Later on, it was exciting as I became more independent and began to form my own identity.